mrtnkrlv/Huffman/README.md

 # Huffman
-Files to perform Huffman compression and decompression using a priority queue algorithm based on a min-heap structure.
+Files to perform Huffman compression and decompression using a priority queue algorithm based on a min-heap structure (school project).

 The included files are:
 - a linked list library